rwieruch/blog_robinwieruch_content/redux-mobx-confusion.md

 Everyone wants to have state management in an application.
 But what problem does it solve for us?
 Most people start with a small application and already introduce a state management library.
 Everyone is speaking about it, aren't they?
 Redux!
 MobX!
 But most applications {{% a_blank "don't need ambitious state management" "https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367" %}} from the beginning.
 It is even more dangerous, because most **people are never going to experience which problems libraries like Redux or MobX solve**.

 Nowadays, the status quo is to build a frontend application with components.
 Components have internal state.
-For instance, in React such a local state is handled with `this.state` and `setState()`.
-In a growing application the state management can get chaotic quickly with local state, because:
+For instance, in React such a local state is handled with `this.state` and `this.setState()`.
+In a growing application, the state management can become chaotic with local state, because:

 * a component needs to share state with another component
 * a component needs to mutate the state of another component